017687 80075

 Join Mark Cameron & Katy Sawrey from IJM, to pray boldly for freedom and justice for the 50 million people trapped in slavery right now.
 Be inspired by true stories of courageous, faith-filled survivors and equipped to pray with purpose.
 Enjoy cold drinks and warm hospitality—bring your lunch, a friend, and an open heart.
 Make the most of your lunchtime, by joining IJM to pray for justice.

-The Soldiers’ and Aviators’ Scripture Readers Association sends Christian ex-servicemen and women to share the gospel within the British Army and Royal Air Force, aiming for every service member to hear about Jesus during their time in uniform.
+Get to Know SASRA: The Soldiers’ and Aviators’ Scripture Readers Association sends Christian ex-servicemen and women to share the gospel within the British Army and Royal Air Force, aiming for every service member to hear about Jesus during their time in uniform.
 Visit our Mission Plus exhibition at the Keswick Convention to meet them, hear what God is doing among the Armed Forces, and explore how you can get involved.

 “Mission – thinking outside of the chocolate box” – What does innovation look like in the world of mission?
 How can you reach out with the gospel, in the UK or overseas, in places where the gospel is not welcome?
 Join Ruth Box and colleagues to hear about some of the innovative ways mission partners are reaching out around the world, using Business as Mission, creative ideas and non-traditional methodologies to take the old, old story to peoples and places where it has never been known.